 A number of astrophotography control computers have hit the market over the past few years, with the Prima Luce Labs EAGLE Core becoming a household name.
 (Well, in my household anyway).

 I’ve seen the results of the Eagle Core control unit used by Sara Wager of Swag Astro, and Corey Schmitz of Photographing Space, and they both had great things to say about this product.
 As Prima Luce Labs puts it, this control unit is “much easier than a computer”.
-In fact, I had a chance to talk to the owner of Prima Luce Labs in April:

 What I found interesting about this option is that ZWO specifically mentions that the ASIair was designed for wide-field astrophotography.
 In all of their demos and product images, they show a compact APO refractor on a GoTo mount.